The Story of Me

 Author, teacher, father of seven and really swell guy.

 Sometimes, I feel as if I live in a Norman Rockwell painting.
-This town is rosy-cheeked wholesome and we even have milkmen here.
+These towns are rosy-cheeked wholesome.
+We even have milkmen here.

 Every spring, all the townspeople gather for the annual baseball parade.
-We meet on the Common and then, with the high school’s marching band, we walk to the baseball field, where we raise the American flag, sing the national anthem, then draw straws and stone to death the person who draws the shortest straw.
+We meet on the town Common and then, with the high school’s marching band, we walk to the baseball field, where we raise the American flag, sing the national anthem, then draw straws and stone to death the person with the shortest straw.

 The quintessential New England town, as I say.

-I moved to Boston University in 2010 and I chair its journalism department and also serve as associate dean of the College of Communication.
+I moved to Boston University in 2010 and chaired its journalism department through February 2023.

 I remain on the faculty and will teach until I expire in the middle of class.
 Scatter my ashes on Commonwealth Avenue.

 I have seven children: Sarah, a designer in New York; Graham, a university administrator in Indiana; Mary, who works for a non-profit in Chicago; Savannah, a nurse in Scituate, Massachusetts; Jackson, an artist in residence at my residence; Travis, a student athlete at Rivier University in New Hampshire; and Charley, a young scholar enrolled at Miami of Ohio.

 In addition, I have five granddaughters: Mabel and Myer (daughters of Graham and wife Amanda); Pearl and Rose (daughters of Sarah and husband David); and Vivienne (daughter of Savannah and husband John).